General E-Government and E-Governance Track

 The track serves as an umbrella for all e-government (EGOV) and e-governance-related topics except the dedicated-topic tracks.
 E-government research, also increasingly referred to as Digital Government Research, has developed over the past decades into a mature domain of multidisciplinary study with its own identity and profile.
 In this track, EGOV foundations and theories are explored.
 Moreover, the track puts special emphasis on studying a multitude of topics and areas of practice related to EGOV.
 We solicit for a variety of research approaches.
 This track covers several special topics in e-government/digital government research.

 Areas of focus and interest include but are not limited to the following topics:

 - Foundations of e-government and e-governance research

-- E-government theories, views, methods and frameworks
+- E-government and/or e-governance (unified) theories, views, methods and frameworks

 - Interdisciplinary approaches (e.g. intersection with other disciplines such as information science, information systems research, computer science, public administration, and political science among others)